 If your home was only owned by one spouse and was sold, the spouse that did not have an ownership interest may also make a downsizer contribution, or have one made on their behalf, provided they meet all of the other requirements.

 In order to be eligible, the contract of the sale of your home must be signed post 1 July 2018.
-For more guidance, please click on the button below:
+For more guidance, please click here.

-In order to make the contributions, you must complete the Downsizer Contribution into Super Form.
-You can download a copy of the form here:
+In order to make the contributions, you must complete the Downsizer Contribution Super Form.
+You can download the form by clicking the button below.

 The downsizer contribution may be a way for Members who do not meet the work test to increase their retirement benefits.
-If you are between the age of 65 and 75 and you are able to meet the work test, you may be able to make the regular non-concessional contributions into the Fund.
-For more information on making non-concessional contributions, please see here:
+For more information on making non-concessional contributions, please see here.